Orlando di Lasso: Secular music

-Lassus wrote in all the prominent secular forms of the time.
-In the preface to his collection of German songs, Lassus lists his secular works: Italian madrigals and French chansons, German and Dutch songs.
+Lasso wrote in all the prominent secular forms of the time.
+In the preface to his collection of German songs, Lasso lists his secular works: Italian madrigals and French chansons, German and Dutch songs.
 He is probably the only Renaissance composer to write prolifically in five languages – Latin in addition to those mentioned above – and he wrote with equal fluency in each.
 Many of his songs became hugely popular, circulating widely in Europe.
 In these various secular songs, he conforms to the manner of the country of origin while still showing his characteristic originality, wit, and terseness of statement.

 Madrigals

 In his madrigals, many of which he wrote during his stay in Rome, his style is clear and concise, and he wrote tunes which were easily memorable; he also "signed" his work by frequently using the word 'lasso' (and often setting with the solfège syllables la-sol, i.e. A-G in the key of C).
 His choice of poetry varied widely, from Petrarch for his more serious work to the lightest verse for some of his amusing canzonettas.

-Lassus often preferred cyclic madrigals, i.e. settings of multiple poems in a group as a set of related pieces of music.
+Lasso often preferred cyclic madrigals, i.e. settings of multiple poems in a group as a set of related pieces of music.
 For example, his fourth book of madrigals for five voices begins with a complete sestina by Petrarch, continues with two-part sonnets, and concludes with another sestina: therefore the entire book can be heard as a unified composition with each madrigal a subsidiary part.

 Chansons

-Another form which Lassus cultivated was the French chanson, of which he wrote about 150.
+Another form which Lasso cultivated was the French chanson, of which he wrote about 150.
 Most of them date from the 1550s, but he continued to write them even when he was in Germany: his last productions in this genre come from the 1580s.
 They were enormously popular in Europe, and of all his works, they were the most widely arranged for instruments such as lute and keyboard.
 Most were collected in the 1570s and 1580s in three publications: one by Petrus Phalesius the Elder in 1571, and two by Le Roy and Ballard in 1576 and 1584.
 Stylistically, they ranged from the dignified and serious, to playful, bawdy, and amorous compositions, as well as drinking songs suited to taverns.
-Lassus followed the polished, lyrical style of Sermisy rather than the programmatic style of Clément Janequin for his writing.
+Lasso followed the polished, lyrical style of Sermisy rather than the programmatic style of Clément Janequin for his writing.

-One of the most famous of Lassus's drinking songs was used by Shakespeare in Henry IV, Part II.
+One of the most famous of Lasso's drinking songs was used by Shakespeare in Henry IV, Part II.
 English words are fitted to Un jour vis un foulon qui fouloit (as Monsieur Mingo) and sung by the drunken Justice Silence, in Act V, Scene iii.